kimwalisch/primecount/README.md

     <td>NaN</td>
     <td>NaN</td>
     <td>NaN</td>
-    <td>7,355.69s</td>
-    <td>3,260.95s</td>
+    <td>3,775.25s</td>
+    <td>1,611.65s</td>
   </tr>
 </table>

-The benchmarks above were run on a system with an Intel Xeon Platinum 8275CL CPU from 2019 using 8 CPU cores (16 threads) clocked at 3.00GHz.
-Note that Jan Büthe mentions in <a href="doc/References.md">[11]</a> that he computed pi(10<sup>25</sup>) in 40,000 CPU core hours using the analytic prime counting function algorithm.
+The benchmarks above were run on an AMD 7R32 CPU (from 2020) with 16 cores/32 threads clocked at 3.30GHz.
+Note that Jan Büthe mentions in <a href="doc/References.md">[11]</a>
+that he computed pi(10<sup>25</sup>) in 40,000 CPU core hours using the analytic prime counting function algorithm.
 Büthe also mentions that by using additional zeros of the zeta function the runtime could have potentially been reduced to 4,000 CPU core hours.
 However using primecount and Xavier Gourdon's algorithm pi(10<sup>25</sup>) can be computed in only 460 CPU core hours on an AMD Ryzen 3950X CPU!

 ## Performance tips